wtberry/NameClassifier/README.md

 - pandas
 - pickle
 - ... more??
-So make sure all of these packages are installed, and are correct version as well.
+So make sure all of these packages are installed, as well as thier dependencies.

 ## How to use??
 This class can be imported within a python script, or interpreter.